bgotink/IngressIdentity/src/coffee/beal/README.md

     optional, should be _absent when not implemented_, don't use an empty function!
 - void init()
     optional, will be called when DOM is ready if the value isn't null/undefined
+- void openPopup(string url)
+    required, opens the given url as a pop-up see note 1

+# Notes

+## Note 1: void openPopup(string url)

+Some browsers require this to be implemented in the background page (Chrome), while others require the content page to open the URL (Safari).

+### Implement in background

+Implement the function in the background page.
+The content version of the function must also be implemented, but can simply call `module.comm.openPopup(url)`.
+Note that this call __will fail__ if the background version is not implemented.

+### Implement in content

+Don't implement the function in the background BEAL script.
+Simply implement the required functionality in the content script.
+Note that `module.comm.openPopup` shouldn't be called, as it will result in an error.